Polish Chicken Noodle Soup (ROSÓL)

 What's great about it

 Rosól is a nourishing Polish soup that was regularly made by my mum when I was growing up.
-It was the first line of defence if one of our family members got sick, but most of the time she made it because it was so delicious and made us feel comforted and warm when the weather was a little colder outside.
-Mum served hers with fine homemade noodles, but I like to change it around a little and use vegetable spaghetti.
-Chicken noodle soup or rosól in Polish is immune boosting and bursting with goodness - you'll feel the healing properties as soon as you eat it.
+It was the first line of defence if one of our family members got sick, but most of the time, she made it because it was so delicious and made us feel comforted and warm when the weather was a little colder outside.
+Chicken noodle soup or rosól in Polish is bursting with goodness - you'll feel the healing properties as soon as you eat it.

 1 kg Organic Chicken thighs (see notes)